Ten-Percent Legal Recruitment FAQ’s

 Commercial

-If you are not one of the above, you should register with one agency to begin with, allow them 2 weeks to make any necessary enquiries, and then think about registering with others if the first has been unsuccessful.
+If you are not one of the above, you should register with one agency to begin with, allow them 2 weeks to make any necessary enquiries, and then think about registering with others if unsuccessful.
 If you live in a remote area, such as North Devon, North Lincolnshire or the Lake District, we would recommend allowing at least 3 weeks before registering with anyone else.

-What do PQE and NQ mean?
+What do PQE, NQ and QBE mean?

 What are your ethical policies?